Drug & Alcohol Rehab in West Sussex

 Furthermore, many specialists work for both the NHS and private providers, allowing patients from all backgrounds to access their expertise.

-Those undertaking treatment for free at a drug and alcohol rehab in West Sussex often do so as an outpatient.
+Those undertaking treatment for free at a drug and alcohol rehab centre in West Sussex often do so as an outpatient.

 Due to the expense of residential programmes, public services can only fund the most severe cases of addiction.